WPBeginner

 WordPress

-WordPress does an excellent job at offering a good platform to build a multilingual site.
+WordPress does an excellent job of offering a good platform to build a multilingual site.
 It does not support multiple languages out of the box, but there are some excellent plugins that allow you to easily create a WordPress multilingual site.

-Switching language in WordPress
+Select language in WordPress

 Most popular themes and plugins are also available in multiple languages.
-Theme and plugin developers are actively seeking help translate their packages into other languages.
+Theme and plugin developers are actively seeking help to translate their packages into other languages.

 All these efforts make WordPress a great platform to build a non-English or multilingual website.